-Last updated September 2018
+Last updated November 2022

 While there is debate on whether organic food is safer, more nutritious, or tastes better than conventionally grown products, if your primary reason for buying organic is that you want to do your part to lessen the impact farming has on the environment, you’re doing the right thing.
-Much research has found the practices used by organic farming cause less harm to the environment than non-organic practices (although things aren’t as clear on organic meat production).
+Much research has found the practices used by organic farming cause less harm to the environment than nonorganic practices (although things aren’t as clear on organic meat production).

-Know that while buying and eating organic likely does lessen the impact of agriculture on the environment, the most environmentally friendly approach is probably to eat less meat (or none); minimize purchases of highly processed and packaged food; as much possible eat what’s in season; and whenever possible buy products grown or raised locally that didn’t have to be shipped a long distance.
+Know that while buying and eating organic likely does lessen the impact of agriculture on the environment, the most environmentally friendly approach is probably to eat less meat (or none); minimize purchases of highly processed and packaged food; as much as possible eat what’s in season; and whenever possible buy products grown or raised locally that didn’t have to be shipped a long distance.

 Want info on locally grown food sources?
 The nonprofit LocalHarvest.org offers a fantastic online database of searchable listings of farmers’ markets, CSAs, farm stands, groceries, and restaurants.